 - The Society has appointed the Company Chairman, N Bennett, to constantly review and maintain the Company’s Environmental Policy and performance.

-- The Company will work with external bodies including Bradford MDC (the Local Authority), the Environment Agency, and others to manage the Company’s environmental impact.
+- The Company will work with external bodies, including Bradford MDC (the Local Authority), the Environment Agency, and others, to manage the Company’s environmental impact.

 - The Company has identified the following environmental objectives:

-- To enhance the local built environment of the railway by maintaining and improving built structures including Railway infrastructure, boundaries, including dry stone walls and other structures within the Company’s control.
+- To enhance the local built environment of the railway by maintaining and improving built structures, including Railway infrastructure, boundaries, including dry stone walls and other structures within the Company’s control.

 - To minimise unnecessary noise from its activities while recognising that certain noise type is a safety necessity and a heritage characteristic.

 - To minimise unnecessary smoke from its activities while recognising that it is a heritage characteristic.
-To extend the number of diesel locomotives and diesel-powered rail vehicles that are fitted with cooling system pre-heaters to reduce their smoke emissions.
+To extend the number of diesel locomotives and diesel-powered rail vehicles fitted with cooling system pre-heaters to reduce their smoke emissions.